Maisy battery: Normandy landings

 The battery is located 3.58 miles from Pointe du Hoc, a key objective for the US Rangers during D-Day, and approximately 7 miles from the western-most boundary of Omaha Beach proper.
 The battery was garrisoned by elements of the 352nd and 716th Infantry and Artillery Divisions, plus Flak Regiment No. 1 consisting of twelve 88-mm anti-aircraft artillery pieces sent to protect the battery shortly before D-Day on 5 June 1944.

 Fouchers' Farm was destroyed by naval shelling from the on 7 June 1944.
 The other two sites remained operational until they were assaulted by the US 2nd Rangers and the US 5th Rangers on 9 June.

-Whilst the Rangers AARs make no mention of other units involvement, the 1 Bn 116th Inf Regt 29th Inf Division were also involved in the assault, coming in from the south east.
+While the Rangers AARs make no mention of other units involvement, the 1 Bn 116th Inf Regt 29th Inf Division were also involved in the assault, coming in from the southeast.

 The batteries at Maisy were D-Day mission objective Number 6 as given to Colonel James Rudder in his Operation Neptune intelligence and US 1st Infantry Division orders.
 However, he did not brief his men to carry out the mission to Maisy.
 Historian Gary Sterne, in a book published in 2014, suggests that Rudder disobeyed orders calling on him to continue to Maisy after taking Pointe du Hoc.
-The Rangers stayed at Pointe du Hoc for some days until relieved, which kept them from completing their D-day orders and away from the Maisy site - as well as the D-day Phase Line which was their main target for the evening of 6 June.
+The Rangers stayed at Pointe du Hoc for some days until relieved which kept them from completing their D-day orders and away from the Maisy site - as well as the D-day Phase Line which was their main target for the evening of 6 June.
 This allowed the guns at Maisy to continue to shell troops in both the Omaha Beach and Utah Beach sectors for three days after the landings.
 Rudder always claimed that his orders called on him to hold the highway against a possible counterattack against Pointe du Hoc, but Sterne and subsequent historians could not find any such order in the US National Archives.